tedkotz/be6502/README.md

 |39  |VDA    |FLOAT      |

 ### ZIF socket ROM
 This is incredibly straight forward, but has been a very nice addition.
 I had a ZIF socket that would fit the ROM chip so I put the ZIF socket on some standoffs to give it a little more room on the board.
-This lets swapping the program a little easier.
+This makes swapping the program a little easier.

 ### 4 Row Display
 I didn't have a 2 row LCD display, but I did have a 4 row version.
 The 4 row is actually wired up in the exact same way as the 2 row version.
-The strange thing about the 4 row versions is that if you just overrun the end of the line they overflow in a not immediately intuitive order row 1, 3, 2, then 4.
-For compatibility purposes this should be no problem as it will just have blank lines.
+The strange thing about the 4 row versions is that if you just overrun the end of the line it overflows in a not immediately intuitive order row 1, 3, 2, then 4.
+This should not provide a software compatibility problem as the display will just have blank lines if software only uses 2 rows.

 My eventual goal is to get the C runtime for this to properly format newlines by advancing to the next line from the user point of view and having the text scroll off the top as one